 2 Priority applies in the event of conflicts.

-Eventtoaction coupling
+Event action

 The capability shall be provided to trigger an onboard action as a result of the detection of an onboard event.

 An action in this context is a telecommand, which can itself initiate other onboard actions (e.g. a telecommand which starts an onboard operations procedure).